 Plaster can come in a wide range of colors, while blue remains the most popular.
 The plastering company will mix different chemicals and dyes to create the desired color.
 One of the drawbacks of colored plaster is they can make any mistake in the pool more visible.
 While white colors will hide imperfections more readily, they will stain and discolor faster than non-colored plaster.
 The best solution is to pick a dyed plaster that is lighter colored.

 The typical white plaster will show age and weathering faster than other pool surfaces like tile or aggregate.
 The average life expectancy for plaster surfaces can be 7-10 years.
-The life span can be more or less depending on proper maintenance practices and the environment.
+The life span can be more or less dependent on proper maintenance practices and the environment.
 To get the longest life span out of plaster, you should regularly acid wash the surface (every five years) and strictly control the PH of the pool.
 Also, algae growth can be more common in plaster surfaces, requiring more maintenance to prevent staining and discoloration.

 Pebble surfaces are rapidly becoming the most popular pool finish on new and remodeled pools.
 Of all the surface options, pebble offers some of the best longevity, appearance, and comfort on your feet at an affordable price.
 Pebble also offers lower maintenance than plaster by far.